Reese's cookie bars

 For these bars, I used a mixture of milk chocolate chips, peanut butter chips and chopped mini Reese’s pumpkins.
 You could easily swap in all chocolate by doubling the amount of chocolate chips called for in the recipe, or doing all Reese’s of course!
 The peanut butter filling melts a bit into the dough (in the best way).
 I chose to do a mix of peanut butter cups and chocolate chips because you really do get peanut butter in every bite, but I love getting the bites of milk chocolate too.

 If you wanted to swap in a different type of chocolate candy, or even a different type of Reese’s (minis, pieces, full size cups) I provide the weight of chocolate that I used so you can easily swap in a similar amount.
 I also share the carb info for the dough only so that you can add in the carb info for a different candy or chocolate if you make a change.
-For the mini Reese’s pumpkins, I put mine in the fridge to firm them up a bit and then I chopped them, but not too small so that you still have some chunks in the dough.
+For the mini Reese’s pumpkins, I put mine in the fridge to firm them up a bit after chopping them into thirds for the mix ins (and smaller for the toppings).
+You don't want to chop the mix ins too small because they will continue to break up when you mix them into the dough.

 Ingredients:

-*You can swap in 6 mini Reese's Christmas trees.
+*You can swap in 6-8 of any other holiday mini Reese's.
 The instructions and carb info will remain the same!

 Bake time: 24-27 minutes